Jelle Spoek

 Professional Identity

-I am a designer with a background in Communication & Multimedia Design who is daring to step off the beaten path to explore possibilities, while using a structured design approach.
-I see every design process as unique, shaped by its specific context.
-I explore through rapid lo-fi prototypes, experienceable artefacts and early testing, while immersing myself in context throughout the process.
-Taking on a first-person perspective, such as testing prototypes on my own body or participating in a storytelling session, helps me become aware of assumptions and understand the context in staying critically aware of my own perspective.
+I am a designer with a background in Communication & Multimedia Design who is daring to step off the beaten path to explore new possibilities while using a structured design approach.
+I see every design process as unique, shaped by its specific context and I explore this through rapid lo-fi prototypes, experienceable artefacts and early testing.
+I immerse myself in context by taking on a first-person perspective, testing prototypes on my own body or acting as a participant-observer in a community storytelling session, which helps me become aware of assumptions, understand context and inform the design research question, all while staying critically aware of my own perspective.

 My approach focusses on designing with, rather than for people.
 I involve users, participants, stakeholders and experts not only to evaluate at the end, but to shape the design process and research.
-In Data-enabled Design and my M1.2 design research project, artefacts became a tool.
-These opened conversations, generated data and insights that would not emerge through observation alone.
+During courses and projects, artefacts became a tool which opened conversations, generated data and insights that would not emerge through observation alone.

 In summary, I am a designer who seeks collaboration, merges diverse perspectives and explores unique possibilities from a structured, reflective approach to create meaningful designs.